ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_appenv.md

 3. A [prerequisite](create_bmxapp_prereq.html#prerequisites) for this tutorial is an existing {{site.data.keyword.cloudant_short_notm}} database instance.
-    Click `Create connection` to establish a connection between that database instance and your application:<br/>
+    Click `Create connection` to establish a connection between that service instance and your application:<br/>
     ![Connect to an existing database instance](images/img0020.png)<br/>
     A list of the existing service instances in your account appears.

-4. Click the {{site.data.keyword.cloudant_short_notm}} database instance that you want to use.
+4. Click the {{site.data.keyword.cloudant_short_notm}} service instance that you want to use.
     This tutorial uses the `Cloudant-service` instance:<br/>
     ![Choose the tutorial example database instance](images/img0021.png)